dnndev/xmp-docs/tokens/request.md

 context: all
 summary: >-
-  Tokens provide you with the ability to use information about the current HTTP Request at run-time such as the current URL, the referring URL, etc.
+  Tokens provide you with the ability to use information about the current HTTP Request at run-time such as the current URL, the referring URL, etc. Note that some or none of these settings may be available.
+If they are, the information may not be useful.
+Internet security/privacy software can block many of these settings and other settings can be forged for benign or malicious reasons.
+  This information is passed through the DotNetNuke filters to remove markup, scripting, and SQL.
 keywords:
   - request
   - tokens